sueszli/osue/README.md

-This collection includes all previous exams and exercises from the operating systems course at TU Wien up until the 2022 Winter Semester.
+This collection includes all previous exams and exercises from the operating systems course at TU Wien up until the 2022 Winter Semester and my solutions to (most) of them.

 All exams were solved and the solutions for exercises "ispalindrome," "fb_arc_set," and "http" received the maximum number of points.